The NHS COVID-19 vaccination programme is well underway, with patients called for vaccination in priority list order:

 - patients with Hypertension only do NOT qualify

-- Rheumatoid Arthritis only qualifies if you are treated with immunosuppressive medication
+- Many conditions such as Rheumatoid Arthritis and Crohns disease only qualify if you are treated with immunosuppressive medication

 - patients with Coeliac disease only qualify if have only if reduced spleen function